ron-from-nl/TinyPass/README.md

 - Browse to https://your.ip/tinypass/

 The great thing about TinyPass is that it works with Secrets and 100% Custom Fields that can be added, changed, rearranged, moved up and down and deleted at any time.
-It also has a clean, non-distracting interface with a context driven menu along with many other fun features.
+It also has a clean, non-distracting interface with a context driven menu also supporting mobile devices along with many other fun features.

 ## Functions